WEEKNUM in Excel – How to use it

-What number is this calendar week?
-Many people rarely know the right answer to this question.
-But when you are working in Excel, you can use a very simple function to find the answer.
-If necessary, you can add the result to other formulas.
+Do you know which calendar week it currently is?
+Not many people are able to answer this question off the top of their head.
+But when you are working in Excel, you can use a simple function to find the answer.
+You can also add the result to other formulas in Excel.

-What do you need Excel’s WEEKNUM function for?
+What can Excel’s WEEKNUM function be used for?

-In Excel, you can use the week numbers to sort delivery dates, optimise project planning, or simply produce a personal family planner.
-Luckily, Excel offers a function that assigns a date to its calendar week number: WEEKNUM.
+In Excel, you can use week numbers to sort delivery dates, optimise project planning or simply produce a personal family planner.
+Luckily, Excel offers a function that assigns a date to the week number: the WEEKNUM function.

-Excel derives the week number from a specific date.
-Accordingly, the date must naturally be part of the WEEKNUM function.
-You can also select another optional setting.
-For Excel, the week typically starts on Sunday.
+Since Excel derives the week number from a date, you need to enter a date when using the WEEKNUM function.
+There is also an additional parameter For Excel, the week typically starts on Sunday.
 However, especially in international contexts, that doesn’t always match the local practices.
-The system used is very important for the counting method, as you can easily be off by a week otherwise.

 • 1: Sunday